 What can I add to risotto?

-If you like to experiment with flavors, here are some ideas for you: spinach, peas, asparagus, pancetta, ham, sun-dried tomatoes .… If not sure about the cooking times or when to add them, cook them separately on a pan and add them to risotto at the very end.
+If you like to experiment with flavors, here are some ideas for you: spinach, peas, asparagus, pancetta, ham, and sun-dried tomatoes .… If not sure about the cooking times or when to add them, cook them separately on a pan and add them to the risotto at the very end.